 CBD or cannabidiol oil is extracted from the cannabis plant that does not contain any harmful psychoactive compound THC.
 It has been shown to have anti-inflammatory and pain-relieving traits, making it a popular natural muscle relaxer.
 CBD oil can be used topically or externally as your healthcare provider advises.
 Some advantages of CBD oil include reduced muscle tension, pain relief, and relaxation.
 Generally, adverse effects are rare but may include nausea, fatigue, and irritability.

-Before using any supplements it is suggested to get advice from a healthcare provider, especially if you are pregnant, breastfeeding, or on any medications.
+Before using any supplement, it is suggested to get advice from a healthcare provider, especially if you are pregnant, breastfeeding, or on any medications.
 Though natural remedies can be effective, they may not be ideal for everyone and may interact with certain medications.

 References: